How to Clean Your Coffee Thermos (tips to get the smell and stains out)

 Now that you know how to clean a coffee thermos, don’t hesitate to give each method a try.
 It is also important to rinse the thermos as soon as you finish with your coffee.
 This way, you prevent a build-up of stubborn coffee grime that will be much harder to clean.

-But if there's just too much grime and dirt, perhaps it's time to get a new coffee thermos.
+But if there’s just too much grime and dirt, perhaps it’s time to get a new coffee thermos.
 See our list of best coffee thermoses here.
-You can also check out our roundup of the best travel mugs in this post.
+You can also check out our number 1 choice for the top travel coffee mugs.

 To get the tea stains out of a stainless steel thermos, it is best to use the vinegar and baking soda method.
 In fact, the mixture can deal with any liquid-based stains inside your coffee thermos.